Kateattardo/kitchwitchAPI/README.md

 KitchWitch is a react app that allows users to submit ingredients that they have on hand and get recipes based on those ingredients using a third party API Spoonacular.

 # Technologies Used:
-Javascript
+-Javascript
-React.js
+-React.js
-Express
+-Express
-MongoDB
+-MongoDB
-Bootstrap CSS
+-Bootstrap CSS

 # User Stories